ugr-sail/sinergym/doc/source/_build/html/_sources/pages/1_installation.rst.txt

 ****************

 We include a **Dockerfile** for installing all dependencies and setting up the image for running *energym*.

-If you use `Visual Studio Code <https://code.visualstudio.com/>`__, by simply opening the root directory and clicking on the pop-up button "*Reopen in container*\ ", dependencies will be installed automatically and you will be able to run *energym* in an isolated environment.
+.. note:: If you use `Visual Studio Code <https://code.visualstudio.com/>`__, by simply opening the root directory and clicking on the pop-up button "*Reopen in container*\ ", all the dependencies will be installed automatically and you will be able to run *energym* in an isolated environment.

 *******************
 Manual installation